Painter’s Insurance: When the First Coat Isn’t Enough

 It’s a type of inland marine insurance that covers items that are being transported, stored, or installed at a customer’s premises.
 This coverage lasts until the property is used for its purpose or the client approves the work.

-It protects you from losses due to theft, fire, vandalism, or other causes of damage that may occur before the materials are fully installed and accepted by the customer.
+It can cover losses due to theft, fire, vandalism, or other causes of damage that may occur before the materials are fully installed and accepted by the customer.

-By way of example, say a refrigerator is delivered to a customer but is still in the box—the installation hasn’t happened yet.
-This is something that would be protected by the floater since the fridge hasn’t been unpacked, plugged in, and set up.
+By way of example, say a refrigerator is delivered to a customer but is still in the box — the installation hasn't happened yet.
+This is something that would be covered by the floater since the fridge hasn't been unpacked, plugged in, and set up.

 If a sudden fire impacts the building where the fridge is stored, any damage to the fridge would be covered by the installation floater.
 However, the appliance dolly that was also damaged would not be.